 On May 6, 2021, the Sponsor received 5,750,000 of the Company's Class B ordinary shares (the "Founder Shares") in exchange for the payment of \$25,000 of deferred offering costs.
-On October 28, 2021, the Sponsor surrendered and forfeited 1,437,500 founder shares for no consideration, following which the Sponsor held 4,312,500 founder shares.
-On November 22, 2021, we issued 690,000 founder shares to the Sponsor with such issue being made by way of a bonus share issue for no consideration, following which the Sponsor holds an aggregate of 5,002,500 founder shares.
+On October 28, 2021, the Sponsor surrendered and forfeited 1,437,500 founder shares for no consideration, following which the Sponsor holds 4,312,500 founder shares.
 Our sponsor will own 20% of our issued and outstanding shares after this offering (assuming it does not purchase units in this offering) and will have the right to appoint all of our directors prior to our initial business combination.
 If we increase or decrease the size of the offering, we will effect a capitalization or share surrender or redemption or other appropriate mechanism, as applicable, with respect to our Class B ordinary shares immediately prior to the consummation of the offering in such amount as to maintain the ownership of founder shares of our sponsor prior to this offering at 20% of our issued and ordinary shares upon the consummation of this offering.
-Our sponsor may surrender and forfeit 150,000 founder shares, and the representative has agreed to purchase 150,000 founder shares for an aggregate purchase price of \$500,000, in connection with the closing of this offering.
+Our sponsor may surrender and forfeit up to 225,000 founder shares, and the representative has agreed to purchase up to 225,000 founder shares for an aggregate purchase price of up to \$750,000, in connection with the closing of this offering.
 The founder shares (including the Class A ordinary shares issuable upon exercise thereof) may not, subject to certain limited exceptions, be transferred, assigned or sold by the holder.

-Our sponsor has committed, pursuant to a written agreement, to purchase an aggregate of 8,116,500 private placement warrants (or 8,638,500 warrants if the underwriters' over-allotment option is exercised in full), at a price of \$1.00 per warrant, or \$8,116,500 in the aggregate (or \$8,638,500 if the underwriters' over-allotment option is exercised in full), in a private placement that will close simultaneously with the closing of this offering.
+Our sponsor has committed, pursuant to a written agreement, to purchase an aggregate of 8,050,000 private placement warrants (or 8,950,000 warrants if the underwriters' over-allotment option is exercised in full), at a price of \$1.00 per warrant, or \$8,050,000 in the aggregate (or \$8,950,000 if the underwriters' over-allotment option is exercised in full), in a private placement that will close simultaneously with the closing of this offering.
 Each private placement warrant entitles the holder to purchase one Class A ordinary share at \$11.50 per share.
 The private placement warrants (including the Class A ordinary shares issuable upon exercise of the private placement warrants) may not, subject to certain limited exceptions, be transferred, assigned or sold until 30 days after the completion of our initial business combination.
 There will be no redemption rights or liquidating distributions from the trust account with respect to the founder shares or private placement warrants, which will expire worthless if we do not consummate a business combination within the allotted 15-month period (or an 18-month period from the closing of this offering if we have filed a proxy statement, registration statement or similar filing for an initial business combination but have not completed the initial business combination within such 15-month period, or up to a 21-month period from the closing of this offering if we extend the period of time to consummate a business combination, as described in "The Offering-Ability to extend time to complete business combination").